nh-server/switch-guide/docs/extras/theming.md

 &nbsp;

-!!! danger "Console keys needed!"
+!!! danger "Console keys needed"
 	You need your console keys dumped for this, check out the [Backup Keys](backup_keys.md) section if you haven't done so already.

-!!! snippet "Windows only!"
+!!! snippet "Windows only"
 	This guide requires windows apps to work.

 !!! tip ""